 - NPPC also supports veterinary oversight of antibiotic uses and objectives, scientifically rigorous studies and risk assessments to help farmers make informed decisions about the use of antibiotics in food animals

 - Additionally, NPPC supports collaborating with the agricultural industry to voluntarily collect information on how antibiotics are used in animals

 - NPPC is working with the USDA and the FDA to develop plans to collect more detailed data on how antibiotics are used in food-animal production to assess the success of Guidance 213 and to better understand the epidemiology of antibiotic resistance

 - Antibiotics have been used to treat and prevent disease or improve performance — promote growth — in animals for more than 50 years.

-The U.S. Food and Drug Administration (FDA) has a strict approval process for antibiotics that considers not only their safety and efficacy in animals but also their potential to affect public health and the environment.
-The FDA recently issued Guidance for Industry #213, which eliminates for growth promotion purposes the use in livestock of antibiotics important to human medicine.
+- The U.S. Food and Drug Administration (FDA) has a strict approval process for antibiotics that considers not only their safety and efficacy in animals, but their potential to affect public health and the environment.